ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

      - reference_file_6
      - 0.4

-Linking cascade pass
+Linking
-^^^^^^^^^^^^^^^^^^^^
+^^^^^^^

 **Interpretation:**
-A pass at finding pairs of records that should be considered links (correspond to the same entity).
+Finding pairs of records that should be considered links (correspond to the same entity).
-May use information about already-found links as a starting point.

-Looping from one of these linking passes to the next is the second form of *cascading*.
+Typically, this would only be be performed once, but the red dashed box in the diagram above indicates that it *may* be looped, with the links found in each iteration passed on to the next.
+This allows for the other kind of *cascading*, an iterative approach described :ref:`above <entity_resolution_step>`.

-In this kind of cascading, pairwise matches are not resolved to respect any clustering structure restrictions before moving to the next iteration.
+The sort of cascading represented by the looping section in this diagram is the kind in which *links* are confirmed before moving to the next iteration.
-See the top level of the pipeline schema for the other kind of cascading.
+There is another kind of cascading, in which *clusters* are confirmed and transitivity is enforced.
+That kind of cascading is represented by the looping section in :ref:`the top-level pipeline schema <easylink_pipeline_schema>`.

 **Examples:**